bdkosher/goodtimes/README.md

 ## Installation

-Add the goodtimes jar to your classpath in your preferred way and you're set.
+Add the goodtimes jar to the classpath in your preferred way and you're set.

 ### Grape
 ```groovy